linguini1/expro/README.md

-# poly
+# expro

-Just a silly bunch of preprocessor macros for creating mathematical expressions in C.
+A C pre-processor based API for generating mathematical expressions like a scripting language.

+`expro`: a blend of the words "expression" and "macro".

 # Usage